groupvine/gv-doc/5-widgets/2-ewAdd.md

 </span> <!-- todo -->

-Email Widgets are questions added right to your email asking for recipient responses to votes, polls, help requests, RSVPs, as well as soliciting opinions and comments.
+Email Widgets are questions added right to your email asking recipients for information, which could be votes, polls, help requests, and RSVPs, as well as soliciting opinions and comments.
 Also with commenting capabilities, where recipients can add comments to other responses, it's possible to engage your community in a discussion, embedded right in the email.